pangzss/MeCo/README.md

 ### Training datasets

 The training data used in each stage follows a similar structure to E.T.
 Chat.
-We use the ET-Instruct-164K dataset for stage-3 training with additional entity comprehension annotations.
+We use the ET-Instruct-164K dataset for stage-3 training with additional strutural token and query-focused captioning annotations.

 || Video Data | Image Data | Annotations |
 |-|-|-|-|